nicobistolfi/go-rest-api/docs/docs/intro.md

 ---
 sidebar_position: 1
+sidebar_label: Introduction
 ---

-# Go API Project Structure

-This repository contains a structured Go project for developing a robust and scalable API.
-The project is organized to promote clean architecture, separation of concerns, and ease of testing and deployment.
+# Introduction

+This Go REST API boilerplate provides a solid foundation for your API projects, emphasizing clean architecture, comprehensive testing, and flexible deployment options.
+By adhering to clean architecture principles, we ensure your API remains maintainable and scalable as it grows.
+The modular structure promotes a clear separation of concerns, making it easy to modify and extend your API in the future.

+Testing plays a crucial role in delivering a reliable and secure API.
+That's why the boilerplate includes a full suite of tests, covering unit tests, API security, service contracts, and performance benchmarks.
+With these tests in place, you can confidently deploy your API using your preferred method.
+Whether you choose Docker, Kubernetes, or serverless functions, you can find the guides on deploying on each of these options in the [Deployments](/docs/deployments) section.
+OK, here's the modified document with a more direct and technical focus, and less sales-oriented language:

 ## Project Structure

 ```
-go-boilerplate/
+go-rest-api/
 ├── cmd/
 │   └── api/
 │       └── main.go
 ├── internal/
 │   ├── api/
-│   │   ├── handlers/
 │   │   ├── middleware/
+│   │   ├── handlers.go
 │   │   └── routes.go
 │   ├── config/
 │   ├── models/